Open sidebar

 Aim: To investigate the impact of the COVID-19 pandemic on the prescribing of pancreatic enzyme replacement to people with unresectable pancreatic cancer.

 Methods: With the approval of NHS England, we conducted a cohort study using 24 million health records through the OpenSAFELY-TPP research platform.
-We modelled prescribing rates from 1st January 2015 to 31st October 2023 and investigated the effect of COVID-19 with multivariable linear regression.
+We modelled prescribing rates from January 2015 and investigated the effect of the pandemic with multivariable linear regression.

 Conclusions: The COVID-19 pandemic did not affect PERT prescribing in unresectable pancreatic cancer.
-Although overall rates increased over time, substantial under-prescribing persists.
-At just under 50% in 2023, the rates were still below the recommended 100% standard.
+Although overall rates increased over time, substantial under-prescribing persisted.
+At around 50% in 2024, the rates were still below the recommended 100% standard.
 Despite the national guidelines, under-prescribing of PERT continued and has improved only marginally since their publication.
 This could be an important missed opportunity to reduce morbidity for patients with pancreatic cancer.
 The research into barriers to prescribing of PERT and geographic variation is urgently needed to improve quality of care.

 Figure 1.
 Study flowchart explaining inclusion and exclusion criteria.
 Each month the rate was calculated of people receiving pancreatic enzyme replacement therapy (numerator) among people with unresectable pancreatic cancer (denominator).